umera27/sign-up-page/README.md

 ## 🎯 What I Learned

 * How to structure and style HTML forms
-* Using Flexbox/Grid for layout
+* Using Flexbox for layout
 * Adding basic form validation
 * Writing clean, semantic, and reusable CSS